 The cliché cut scenes tend to be too long and are prone to excessive exposition.
-They do look pretty and demonstrate some competent production capabilities.
-All told, they might be the strongest aspect of the game, meaning that N3 II is a ways away from a recommendation.
+They do look pretty and demonstrate some competent production capabilitie All told, they might be the strongest aspect of the game, meaning that N3 II is a ways away from a recommendation.

-The vast majority of your playtime will consist of heroic clashes with wave upon wave of low-level baddies.
-Playing as a series of heroes with impossible stamina is as satisfying as ever, and there’s a lot of mindless fun to be had while slaughtering evil minions.
-Beyond that, there’s not that much else to say.
+The vast majority of your playtime will consist of heroic clashes with wave upon wave of low-level baddie Playing as a series of heroes with impossible stamina is as satisfying as ever, and there’s a lot of mindless fun to be had while slaughtering evil minion Beyond that, there’s not that much else to say.
 N3 II is a standard hack-and-slash brawler with minimal complexity and plot.
 Every level highlights redundant gameplay for hours on end, meaning that your enjoyment of the title will depend largely on your tolerance for that kind of cathartic behavior.

-To the game’s credit, there is more to combat than charging into a throng and mashing X. Enemies do a decent amount of damage and there are enough of them to drain your health far too quickly for such simplistic tactics.
-Crowd control is essential for every battle, and you’ll have to learn to use a number of different special attacks in order to keep the bad guys off balance.
+To the game’s credit, there is more to combat than charging into a throng and mashing X. Enemies do a decent amount of damage and there are enough of them to drain your health far too quickly for such simplistic tactic Crowd control is essential for every battle, and you’ll have to learn to use a number of different special attacks in order to keep the bad guys off balance.

 Once you do figure out how to scatter opponents into smaller groups, you’ll end up using those same strategies in every battle moving forward.
 The slightly elevated skill requirements thus don’t make N3 II any less repetitive, as clearing out a room becomes a test of patient perseverance.
 You’ll spend a lot of time running in circles while waiting for your best spells to recharge before wading back in for another round of action.